 See some of my video of VATS procedures

 He is a member of the Minimally Invasive Thoracic Surgery Interest Group (MITIG) of the European Society of Thoracic Surgeons (ESTS).

-Dr. Brunelli is the current Secretary General of the European Society of Thoracic Surgeons and member of many committees and working groups of the same Organization (i.e. Executive Committee, Database Committee, Annual Meeting Committee, Educational Committee).
+Dr. Brunelli is the current President Elect and Secretary General of the European Society of Thoracic Surgeons and member of many committees and working groups of the same Organization (i.e. Executive Committee, Database Committee, Annual Meeting Committee, Educational Committee).

 He has been the Director of the ESTS Database from 2008 to 2012 and he is an active member of the faculty of the ESTS School of Thoracic Surgery.

 He is a member of prestigious international organisations such as the European Society of Thoracic Surgeons (ESTS), the American Association for Thoracic Surgery (AATS), the Society of Thoracic Surgeons (STS) and honorary member of the Society for Cardiothoracic Surgery in Great Britain and Ireland (SCTS).